-Option Description The entries to set t password are: Enter the old password: Enter the ne Press Enter once e you enter the new password and again press Enter to confirm the new password. s you enter the new password and again press Lines to commit the new Password Configuration Allows you to cor Allows you to configure a password.
-Upper Case Letter When enabled, this field reinforces password must contain at least one upper capital letter.
-Lower Case Letter When enabled, this field reinforces password must contain at least one lower capital letter.
-Digit When enabled, this field reinforces password must contain at least one-digit number.
+Option Description Digit When enabled, this field reinforces password must contain at least one-digit number.
 Special Character When enabled, this field reinforces password must contain at least one special character. i NOTE: These e options by default are disabled.
 Minimum Characters Defines the number of characters allowed for a password.
-Min = 4 Password Bypass during a system r The options are: nis option is enabled by default.
-Password Changes Allows you to cha ange the system password and hard drive password without the need of sword.
-Enable Non-Adr nin Password Changes - By default, this option is disabled.
-Admin Setup Lockout Allows the admini strator to control how the user can access BIOS setup. etup Lockout - By default, this option is disabled. i NOTE: in password is set and Enable Admin Setup Lockout is enabled, you cannot BIOS setup (using F2 or F12) without the admin password. • If the adm in password is set and Enable Admin Setup Lockout is disabled, the BIOS be entered and items that are viewed in Locked mode.
-Master Password Allows you to disa able master password support.
-Lockout Enable Master F Password Lockout - By default, this option is disabled. i NOTE: The H lard Disk password has to be cleared before the settings can be changed.
+Min = 4 Password Bypass Allows you to by pass the System password, when it is set, during a system restart. i NOTE: This system does not support hard drive password.
+The options are: Disabled-⊺Reboot bypa his option is enabled by default.
+ISS Password Changes Allows you to cha ange the system password without the need of administrator password.
+Enable Non-Admin Password Changes - By default, this option is disabled. i NOTE: This system does not support hard drive password.
+Admin Setup Lockout Allows the admin istrator to control how the user can access BIOS setup.
+Enable Admin S etup Lockout - By default, this option is disabled. (i) NOTE: nin password is set and Enable Admin Setup Lockout is enabled, you cannot BIOS setup (using F2 or F12) without the admin password. nin password is set and Enable Admin Setup Lockout is disabled, the BIOS be entered and items that are viewed in Locked mode.
+Master Password Allows you to dis able master password support.
+Lockout Enable Master I Password Lockout - By default, this option is disabled. i NOTE: This system does not support hard drive password. '